Skip to main content

 }

 The wallet is created automatically on first login using the identity token from the provider.
-The token is verified inside a secure enclave; neither the app nor Sequence can read it.
+The token is verified inside a secure enclave; neither the app nor OMS can read it.
 For Google setup, see the Google OAuth configuration guide on the Sequence docs.
 For Apple setup, see the Apple configuration guide.

 Email OTP